Radu Gyr: In prison

-His sentence was commuted to life imprisonment, but he served only six years, two of which (at Aiud Prison) with chains at his feet.
-Although severely ill (hepatitis, TBC, haemophilia, gangrened rectal prolapse), he was refused any medical assistance, was starved and tortured.
+Gyr was sent to Jilava Prison to wait for the ultimate penalty.
+He appealed the sentence, which was commuted to life imprisonment.
+He served only six years, two of which (at Aiud Prison) with chains at his feet.
+Although severely ill (hepatitis, tuberculosis, haemophilia, gangrened rectal prolapse), he was refused any medical assistance, was starved and tortured.
 Altogether he served 16 years in communist prisons (1945–1956; 1958–1964).
 In 1963–1964 all surviving political prisoners had to be released, upon pressure from the West.

 Collaboration with the Securitate

-After his release from prison in 1963 he was constantly tailed by the Romanian secret police, the Securitate.
-Convinced to use their expertise in ethnocracy, Radu Gyr and Nichifor Crainic wrote propaganda articles to Glasul Patriei (The Voice of the Fatherland) – later called Tribuna României – a newspaper published by the Securitate targeting exiled Romanians abroad.
+After his release from prison in 1964 he was constantly tailed by the Romanian secret police, the Securitate.
+Persuaded to use their perceived expertise in ethnocracy, Radu Gyr and Nichifor Crainic wrote propaganda articles for Glasul Patriei ('The Voice of the Fatherland') – later called Tribuna României – a newspaper published by the Securitate targeting exiled Romanians abroad.

-Death
+Death and legacy

 Gyr died in 1975 in Bucharest, and was buried in the city's Bellu Cemetery.
 In 2012, his remains and those of his wife (who died in 1984) were moved to Petru Vodă Monastery, in Poiana Teiului, Neamț County.

+In 2010, a street in the Mănăștur district of Cluj-Napoca is named after him.
+In 2022, the USR party requested that the name of Radu Gyr Street be changed to Queen Helen Street.
+In 2025, the Elie Wiesel National Institute for Studying the Holocaust in Romania renewed the request for a name change.